tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Protocol.
 It specifies a record protection algorithm and its parameters as well as the record protection keys and IVs for the connection in both the read and the write directions.
-The security parameters are be set by the TLS Handshake Protocol, which also determines when new cryptographic keys are installed and used for record protection.
+The security parameters are set by the TLS Handshake Protocol, which also determines when new cryptographic keys are installed and used for record protection.
 The initial current state always specifies that records are